The cross-platform mobile app development is more in demand nowadays

 The following editors and IDEs will help you with some more features.
 Take a look:

 This was all that one needs to know before jumping into cross-platform mobile app development.
-I have given my best to apprise you of the best languages, frameworks, tools, and platforms that will help you in trying your hands in this landscape.
+I have given my best to apprise you of the best languages, mobile app development frameworks, tools, and platforms that will help you in trying your hands in this landscape.

 Also, all the tools mentioned over here have their own strengths and limitations.
 So it becomes very crucial that the tools should be picked according to the project needs.